 Whether job seekers are actively looking for a new position or passively entertaining other opportunities, it is important that they be thoughtful in their job searching efforts.
-Making a mistake during any stage of the hiring process can result in a lost a career opportunity.
+Making a mistake during any stage of the hiring process can result in a lost career opportunity.

 At Hunter International, our teams work with individuals in various stages of their job search every day.
-We asked them to identify some common errors they see job candidates make that could be easily avoided.
+We asked them to identify some common errors they see job candidates make that could easily be avoided.
 The following is a comprehensive list of their insightful answers.

 1. Focusing Exclusively on the Title of the Position

 The first common mistake our recruitment team identified is job searching based solely on position titles.
 Job seekers who make this error can narrow their search too much and end up missing out on other opportunities for which they are qualified.

 Jay Jakovina, Recruiter III, describes “Candidates sometimes focus too much on the title of a position.
 They may hear a title and think that the position does not relate to them at all, however, upon learning more in-depth detail about the position, they may realize that the opportunity is a great match for their skills and experiences.”